-A patent application is required to contain drawings, if drawings are necessary to understand the subject matter to be patented.
+A patent application is required to contain drawings if drawings are necessary to understand the subject matter to be patented.
 Most patent applications contain drawings.
 The drawings must show every feature of the invention as specified in the claims.
-Omission of drawings may cause an application to be considered incomplete and no application filing date will be granted by the USPTO.
+A drawing necessary to understand the invention cannot be introduced into an application after the filing date of the application because of the prohibition against new matter.
 Please see the detailed Drawing Requirements section.

 Oath or Declaration

 Any oath or declaration must be in a language the inventor understands.
-If the oath or declaration used is in a language other than English, and is not in a form provided by the United States Patent and Trademark Office or provided in accordance with Patent Cooperation Treaty (PCT) Rule 4.17(iv), an English translation together with a statement that the translation is accurate is required.
-The USPTO provides forms PTO/SB/101-110, which are declaration forms in certain foreign languages with an English translation, for an applicant’s use.
+If the oath or declaration used is in a language other than English and is not in a form provided by the USPTO or provided in accordance with Patent Cooperation Treaty (PCT) Rule 4.17(iv), an English translation together with a statement that the translation is accurate is required.
+The USPTO currently provides translations of forms PTO/AIA/01 and PTO/AIA/02 into 10 languages: Chinese (simplified), Dutch, French, German, Italian, Japanese, Korean, Russian, Swedish, and Spanish.

 Obtaining a Receipt for Documents Mailed to the USPTO

-Patent correspondence filed in a nonprovisional utility application after the application filing date (known as “follow-on” correspondence), can still be filed by mail or hand-delivery without incurring the $400 non-electronic filing fee.
-You do not have to be a Registered eFiler to file a patent application via EFS-Web.
-However, unless you are a Registered eFiler, you must not attempt to file follow-on correspondence via EFS-Web, because Unregistered eFilers are not permitted to file follow-on correspondence via EFS-Web.
-Follow-on correspondence filed by anyone other than an EFS-Web Registered eFiler must be sent by mail or be hand-delivered.
-In the event you receive from the USPTO a “Notice of Incomplete Application” in response to your EFS-Web filing stating that an application number has been assigned but no filing date has been granted, you must become a Registered eFiler and file your reply to the “Notice of Incomplete Application” via EFS-Web in order to avoid the $400 non-electronic filing fee.
-To become a Registered eFiler and have the ability to file follow-on correspondence, please consult the information at http://www.uspto.gov/patents/process/file/efs/guidance/register.jsp, or call the Electronic Business Center at 866-217-9197.
+Patent correspondence filed in a nonprovisional utility application after the application filing date (known as “follow-on” correspondence) can still be filed by mail or hand-delivery without incurring the $400 non-electronic filing fee.
+You do not have to be a registered eFiler to file a patent application via EFS-Web; however, unregistered eFilers are not permitted to file follow-on correspondence via EFS-Web.
+Follow-on correspondence filed by anyone other than an EFS-Web registered eFiler must be sent by mail or be hand-delivered.
+In the event you receive from the USPTO a “Notice of Incomplete Application” in response to your EFS-Web filing stating that an application number has been assigned but no filing date has been granted, you must become a registered eFiler and file your reply to the “Notice of Incomplete Application” via EFS-Web in order to avoid the $400 non-electronic filing fee.
+To become a registered eFiler and have the ability to file follow-on correspondence, please consult the information at www.uspto.gov/patents/process/file/efs/guidance/register.jsp or call the Electronic Business Center at 866-217-9197.

 When preparing the detailed list of documents identified on the postcard, it is important to include the following identifying information:

-- the filing date of the application (if known),
+- filing date of the application (if known)

 The postcard should also include a detailed list of every document type and the number of pages of each document that are included in the delivery.

-Although it is highly recommended that non-provisional utility applications be filed electronically via EFS-Web in order to avoid the additional $400 non-electronic filing fee, a non-provisional utility application may still be filed by mail, incurring the additional $400 fee ($200 for small entity applicants).
+Although it is highly recommended that nonprovisional utility applications be filed electronically via EFS-Web in order to avoid the non-electronic filing fee, a nonprovisional utility application may still be filed by mail, incurring the additional $400 fee ($200 for small entity applicants).
 If a postcard is submitted with a patent application, the detailed listing should include the following items:

-- the title and number of pages of each USPTO form,
+- title and number of pages of each USPTO form

-- the number of pages of specification (excluding claims),
+- number of pages of specification (excluding claims)

-- the number of claims and the number of claim pages,
+- number of claims and the number of claim pages

-- the number of figures of drawing and the number of sheets of drawings,
+- number of figures of drawing and the number of sheets of drawings

-- the type and number of other documents that are included and the number of pages of each document, and
+- type and number of other documents that are included and the number of pages of each document

-- the amount of payment and the method of payment (i.e., check, credit card, money order, or deposit account).
+- amount of payment and the method of payment (i.e., check, credit card, money order, or USPTO deposit account)